grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   # CLI flag: -query-scheduler.max-outstanding-requests-per-tenant
   [max_outstanding_requests_per_tenant: <int> | default = 100]

-  # (advanced) If a querier disconnects without sending notification about
+  # (experimental) If a querier disconnects without sending notification about
   # graceful shutdown, the query-scheduler will keep the querier in the tenant's
   # shard until the forget delay has passed.
 This feature is useful to reduce
   # the blast radius when shuffle-sharding is enabled.